GameFoundry/bsf/Documentation/Manuals/Native/User/animationClip.md

 Loading animation clips						{#animationClip}
 ===============

-When it comes to animating 3D objects (meshes), Banshee supports two types of animation:
+When it comes to animating 3D objects (meshes), bs::f supports two types of animation:
  - Skeletal - Each vertex on the mesh is assigned to a bone using and index and a weight - this is called a skin.
 Each bone is part of a hierarchy which is called a skeleton.
 The bones are then animated using animation clips, and as the bones move, so do the vertices (skin) attached to them.
  - Morph - Many different versions of the same mesh exist, representing different shapes of the mesh.
 By interpolating between the shapes animation is produced.
 This interpolation is also controlled by animation clips.